parodos-dev/orchestrator-helm-chart/README.md

   - OpenShift Serverless Operator
   - Knative Eventing
   - Knative Serving
-  - ArgoCD `orchestrator` project (optional: enabled by default)
+  - ArgoCD `orchestrator` project (optional: disabled by default)
-  - Tekton tasks and build pipeline (optional: enabled by default)
+  - Tekton tasks and build pipeline (optional: disabled by default)

 ## Prerequisites
 - You logged in to a Red Hat OpenShift Container Platform (version 4.13+) cluster as a cluster administrator.